cluttered-code/godot-health-hitbox-hurtbox/addons/health_hitbox_hurtbox/README.md

 > [!CAUTION]
 > A lot changed in v5.0.0.
 It is recommended to update to v4.4.0 before going to v5.0.0 to avoid issues with component name changes.
 We're working hard to update the documentation.
 > The components in the documentation are all now prefixed with "Basic".
-We added more complex variants to allow for multiple damage types and modifiers.[br]
+We added more complex variants to allow for multiple damage types and modifiers.
 > Thank for the support!

 ## Documentation